SaurontheMighty/Pro-Ductivity/README.md

   - The JavaScript of the popup "pro.js"

 ### How it works
-When you click "Set Timer" the extension injects ringring.js into the page and passes the time you've set to timer.js.
-Timer.js runs the timer and when the times up it sends a message to ringring asking it to warp the page.
+When you click "Set Timer" the extension calls a function in the background script "timer.js" and passes the time set by the user into it.
+Once this time is up timer.js sends a message to the content script "ringring.js" and asks it to warp the page.

 ### Challenges
 Building an extension for Firefox was challenging because I found that there were very few tutorials on how to build extensions for Firefox.